 Failure to comply with United States Citizenship and Immigration Services (U.S.C.I.S.) regulations will retroactively place you "out of status" and in violation of U.S. immigration laws.
 Students who fall out of status must apply for reinstatement and will likely be asked to leave the country and re-enter with new documentation.
 They also may be barred from re-entry for a period of three years or longer if an immigration judge or the service finds them in violation.

 If an international student has not maintained lawful immigration status, s/he may face difficulties with and possible legal action from the U.S.C.I.S.
 Some immigration problems can be resolved simply; others can be complicated and require months of effort by many offices to resolve.
-Such problems usually require the exchange of letters and documents between the student, the Director of the Center for Global Education, U.S.C.I.S. and possibly with a U.S. Embassy abroad.
+Such problems usually require the exchange of letters and documents between the student, the Office of International Recruitment and Admission, U.S.C.I.S. and possibly with a U.S. Embassy abroad.

-It is imperative that F-1 and J-1 students contact the Center for Global Education immediately if there appear to be any problems related to the student's immigration status.
+It is imperative that F-1 and J-1 students contact the Office of International Recruitment and Admission immediately if there appear to be any problems related to the student's immigration status.
 In some instances the student may be required to exit and re-enter the United States in order to rectify a problem related to lawful status.
 Sometimes students have problems which are complicated enough to require the services of an immigration attorney.
-Students are urged to consult the Center for Global Education before contacting an immigration lawyer, lest they be required to pay for expensive legal services unnecessarily.
+Students are urged to consult the Office of International Recruitment and Admission before contacting an immigration lawyer, lest they be required to pay for expensive legal services unnecessarily.